arcovoltaico/importBundle/README.md

 - We can manage only one master entity, and it mut be followed by its children.

-- The fields, whose value will be part of other field, will , must be earlier in the import.
+- The fields, whose value will be part of other field, must be earlier in the import.

 - If we use some kind of quoted UID on your mappings in the config file, we'll remove the quotes.